cgre23/cgre23.github.io/euxfel.md

 <p align="justify"> Single-crystal monochromators are used in free electron lasers for hard x-ray self-seeding (HXRSS), selecting a very narrow spectral range and further amplifying the original SASE signal.
 When a crystal is rotated, one can exploit several symmetric and asymmetric reflections as established by Bragg's law.
 The following image shows the SASE 2 beamline at the European XFEL, set up for Hard X-Ray Self Seeding (HXRSS).
-In each undulator, alternating magnetic field causes the emission of X-Ray radiation from electrons.
+In each undulator, an alternating magnetic field causes the emission of X-Ray radiation from electrons.
 Crystals are then used to filter certain wavelengths/energies.

 <p align="center">
   <img src="https://github.com/cgre23/cgre23.github.io/blob/master/images/und.png?raw=true" width="700" title="Undulator">